Discover Our Collections

 Just getting started?
 See our Collections Overview for links to collection descriptions with tips for searching cataloged collections in HOLLIS.

 Questions?
 Use our Gutman Ask Us form.
-For in-depth assistance, make an appointment with Special Collections & Research Librarian Carla Lillvik.
+For in-depth assistance, make an appointment with Rebecca Martin.

-To use our collections, you must register as a researcher by setting up a HOLLIS Special Request Account.
-This account allows you to:
+To use our collections, you must register as a researcher by creating a HOLLIS Special Request Account.

 • Submit requests automatically via links in our online catalog, HOLLIS